kx-liu/kx-liu.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2024-09-01 18:24:00+0800
+date: 2024-07-02 18:24:00+0800
 inline: true
 related_posts: false
 ---

-Kaixin has begun his MPhil/PhD study at the London School of Economics and Political Science (LSE) in September 2024.
-He will be supervised by [Prof. [Clifford Lam](https://www.lse.ac.uk/statistics/people/clifford-lam)] and [Dr. [Yunxiao Chen](https://www.lse.ac.uk/statistics/people/yunxiao-chen)].
+Graduated from the London School of Economics and Political Science (LSE) with a Master of Science in Statistics (Financial Statistics) in July 2024, achieving a distinction grade.